 3. Fort Santiago and Intramuros

-The Intramuros is the historic walled area located in the modern Manila.
+The Intramuros is the historic walled area located in modern Manila.
 The name that means ‘within the walls’ in Latin, was built by the Spanish.
 It houses several historical places and age-old remnants.
 Fort Santiago is a famous place located within the Intramuros and it highlights the life and culture of the country since its inception.
 With an entrance fee of 75 pesos, you can enjoy the ancient tour.

 4. The National Museum